puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_user_group.markdown

 			  uid              => '501',
 			}

-12. From the CLI of your Puppet master, run `puppet parser validate site.pp` to ensure that there are no errors.
+12. From the command line on your Puppet master, run `puppet parser validate site.pp` to ensure that there are no errors.
 The parser will return nothing if there are no errors.

-13. From the CLI of your Puppet agent, use `puppet agent -t` to trigger a Puppet run.
+13. From the command line on your Puppet agent, use `puppet agent -t` to trigger a Puppet run.

 > Success!
 You have created a user, `jargyle`, and added jargyle to the group with `groups => web`.

-(Final notes)
+> For more information on users and groups, check out the documentation for Puppet resource types regarding [users](https://docs.puppetlabs.com/references/latest/type.html#user) and [groups](https://docs.puppetlabs.com/references/latest/type.html#group).
+> With users and groups, you can assign different permissions for managing Puppet.